sagemath/sage-archive-2023-02-01/README.md

 -------------------

-Sage attempts to support all major Linux distributions, recent versions of macOS, and Windows (using Windows Subsystem for Linux, Cygwin, or virtualization).
+Sage attempts to support all major Linux distributions, recent versions of macOS, and Windows (using Windows Subsystem for Linux or virtualization).

 Detailed information on supported platforms for a specific version of Sage